m1ner79/internship-journal/README.md

 ## Day 16

 Ok, so the blog is slowly writing itself😀.
 Today I installed Node.js.
 It was slow going as I was also taking screenshots for the blog.
-It was going really well.
+I am quite happy with the progress.
 I learned why best to use nvm to install Node.js.
 Next, I need to fork out a blogging template and document it.

 ## Day 17